iMi-digital/shopware6-import-by-product-number/README.md

 This plugin checks during the import of products to Shopware 6 whether a productNumber is already existing.
 If so, the entry is updated.

+## Deprecated

+This module is deprecated because Shopware 6.4.9.0 provides a similar / extended functionality in the core.